barkha2025/web_scraping/README.md

  [ pip install -r requirements.txt ]

-## Step3: Run the code on jupyter notebook
+## Step3: Run the code of scraper.ipynb on jupyter notebook
 jupyter notebook

+I have displayed the data as a dataframe in fetch_data.ipynb on Jupyter Notebook and downloaded in csv file.